min-hieu/HelloScore/README.md

 - implement the SDE discretization in sampling.py
 - (optional) implement the ODE discretization and check out their differences
 ```
+#### 4. Evaluation
+To evaluate your performance, we compute the chamfer distance (CD) and earth mover distance (EMD) between the target and generated point cloud.
+Your method should be on par or better than the following metrics.

 ## Task 2: Implement Image-based Diffusion